Manka-Mohamet/solo/README.md

 ### Linux

-When the repository is cloned or downloaded in local device, then if you are using linux you can run this command to automate the compilation process.
+When the repository is cloned or downloaded in local device,

+Then if you are using linux
+you can run this command to automate the compilation process.

 ```sh